See it if you like often amusing, thought provoking and brilliantly acted plays. With a minimalist set that allows the talent of the actors to shine.

-Don't see it if you don’t like shows with aggravating protagonists.
+Don't see it if You don’t like to watch awkward moments

 Similarly, Marianne Elliott’s meticulous, eloquently stylised revival features a cast whose star appeal is matched by their impressive stage credentials.